ajschumacher/so_tense_very_flow_wow/README.md

 When you enter a Python expression, for example at the interactive interpreter or REPL (Read Evaluate Print Loop), whatever is read is almost always evaluated right away.
 Python is eager to do what you tell it.
-So if I tell Python to `foo.append(bar)`, the `append` method is executed right away, even if `foo` is never used again.
-A lazier alternative would be to just remember that I said `foo.append(bar)`, and only execute the append if `foo` is evaluated at some point in the future.
+So if I tell Python to `foo.append(bar)`, it appends right away, even if I never use `foo` again.
+A lazier alternative would be to just remember that I said `foo.append(bar)`, and if I ever evaluate `foo` at some point in the future, Python could do the append then.
 This would be closer to how TensorFlow behaves, where defining relationships is entirely separate from evaluating what the results are.